joshmun/myRetail/README.md

 The API follows RESTful convention based on the products resource.
 The API returns aggregated product data given a product ID, and can accept a PUT request to update pricing information.

 ### GET Routes
+Retrieves and aggregates Product Data from local storage and external RedSky API.

 ```
 /
 /products